Pazzobg/01.Programming-Basics/README.md

 Exercises and Exams' solutions of the first Softuni module "Programming basics".

 Now here's some additional information and contents for purely test purposes.
+Now here's some additional information and contents for purely test purposes.
+Now here's some additional information and contents for purely test purposes.

+Now here's some additional information and contents for purely test purposes.
+Now here's some additional information and contents for purely test purposes.
+Now here's some additional information and contents for purely test purposes.
+Now here's some additional information and contents for purely test purposes.